 Because we have limited financial and managerial resources, we must focus on research programs and product candidates for the specific indications that we believe are the most promising.
 As a result, we may forego or delay pursuit of opportunities with other product candidates or other indications that later prove to have greater commercial potential.
 Our resource allocation decisions may cause us to fail to capitalize on viable commercial products or profitable market opportunities.
-In addition, we may spend valuable time and managerial and financial resources on research programs and product candidates for specific indications that ultimately do not yield any commercially viable products.
+Through 2004, we spent managerial and financial resources on clinical trials for two product candidates that we have ceased developing.
+We may in the future spend our resources on other research programs and product candidates for specific indications that ultimately do not yield any commercially viable products.
 Furthermore, if we do not accurately evaluate the commercial potential or target market for a particular product candidate, we may relinquish valuable rights to that product candidate through collaboration, licensing or other royalty arrangements in cases in which it would have been advantageous for us to retain sole development and commercialization rights.